gateio/gateapi-nodejs/docs/DeliveryApi.md

   'contract': "BTC_USDT_20200814", // string | Futures contract
-  'limit': 100, // number | Maximum number of records to be returned in a single list 'offset': 0, // number | List offset, starting from 0 'lastId': "12345", // string | Specify list staring point using the `id` of last record in previous list-query results 'countTotal': 0 // 0 | 1 | Whether to return total number matched.
-Default to 0(no return) };
+  'limit': 100, // number | Maximum number of records to be returned in a single list 'offset': 0, // number | List offset, starting from 0 'lastId': "12345", // string | Specify the currency name to query in batches, and support up to 100 pass parameters at a time.
+  'countTotal': 0 // 0 | 1 | Whether to return total number matched.
+Default to 0(no return)
+};
 api.listDeliveryOrders(settle, status, opts)